Statistics

 This page is most useful when you apply it inside a sequence: define the target outcome, execute one focused improvement, and then validate impact using the same metrics every month.

-1. Capture the baseline in tour guides: rankings, map visibility, and lead flow before making changes from this statistics.
+1. Capture the baseline in tour guides: rankings, map visibility, and lead flow before making any changes.

 2. Ship one change set at a time so you can isolate what moved performance, instead of blending technical, content, and local signals in one release.